alc0ve/secure-zombie/README.md

 ## Description

 Having a good password keeps your accounts safe and secure while ensuring a sense of good cybersecurity.
-With the use of JavaScript, and somehwat basic understanding of probabilities, a password generator app can be created.
+With the use of JavaScript, and some basic understanding of probabilities, a password generator app can be created.
 With a click of button, one can have letters (both upper and lower case), numbers, and special characters jumbled into a line of his or hers desire-- within some limits (being between 8-128).
 I learned while creating this application, that JavaScript can be used in many ways-- and in MANY other ways to carry out a single job.
 There are many things in JavaScript that allows users to interact with whichever application one desires to create.
 I will admit this was not a simple task.

 ## Installation